 A few minutes' walk down a pathway from Kobe Port Tower and Meriken Park is Kobe Harborland, one of the city's most popular destinations for visitors and locals.
 Watch the ships coming to and fro in the busy port or grab a bite to eat in one of the many restaurants and cafes.
 Harbor Circus and Kobe Hankyu department store are great places to shop, or stop by Mosaic, a shopping and dining complex with a relaxed Mediterranean ambiance.
 Mosaic Garden next door is a small amusement park with a Ferris wheel and other rides and games.

 - Opening Hours: Daily from 10am to 9pm

 - Location: 1, Higashi Kawasaki-cho, Kobe, Hyogo Prefecture, 650-0044, Japan

 Kobe Port Tower has been a seafront landmark for Kobe since it was erected in 1963.
 The 108-metre-high red lattice tower features an observation deck with views across the bay and out to the Rokko mountain range.
 Kobe's airport and the Hanshin Expressway can also be seen.
 Night-time views are particularly dazzling with the nightly "light show" on nearby Ashaki Kaiko Bridge.

-The tower is set in Meriken Park, site of the first American Consulate, where there is a small earthquake memorial as well as a launching point for harbour cruises.
-If you have time the Kobe Maritime Museum nearby is worth a visit.
+The tower is set in Meriken Park, site of the first American Consulate, where there's a small earthquake memorial as well as a launching point for harbour cruises.
+If you have time, the Kobe Maritime Museum nearby is worth a visit.

 - Tel: +81 (0)78 391 6751